Professor Joe Boden

 Dr Sandhya Ramrakha (BA, MA, MA[Hons], ClinPsy, PhD) is a Senior Research Fellow and the Research Manager for the Dunedin Study.
 Sandhya's research interests include links between mental and sexual health, with specific reference to risky sexual behaviour; and mental health and psychosocial correlates and consequences of skin conditions.
 As part of the Dunedin Study research team, she is also involved in aging research.

 Dr Mihi Ratima

-Dr Mele Taumoepeau (BA, BSc[Hons], PhD) is a Senior Lecturer in the Department of Psychology, University of Otago.
+Associate Professor Mele Taumoepeau (BA, BSc[Hons], PhD) is based at Victoria University of Wellington.
 She conducts small longitudinal studies examining the effects of parent-child interactions on very young children’s socio-cognitive development.
 She investigates the role of culture on childhood development, especially the development of Pasifika children.
-Mele is an investigator in the Graduate Longitudinal Study New Zealand and has been chair of the HRC Pacific Research Committee for the past 2 years.
-She is Associate Dean, Pacific for the Sciences Division at the University of Otago.
+Mele is an investigator in the Graduate Longitudinal Study New Zealand and was previously chair of the HRC Pacific Research Committee.
+She was also previously Associate Dean, Pacific for the Sciences Division at the University of Otago.